A study of retardation models for phenomenological interactions in hadronic physics: The standard LW construction

 where $- 4/3$ represents the quark color factor and $ \alpha_s $ is the strong effective coupling constant.
 We obtain:

 Now we have to consider the contribution $W_{21}$ that is obtained from Eq. (\ref{w12}) by interchanging the two particles.
-Then, we sum the two contributions multiplying by a factor $1/2$ to avoid double counting:
+Then, we sum the two contributions multiplying by a factor $1/2$ primarily to avoid double counting.
+The result for the total retarded interaction is: